EloiStree/HelloRC/HelloUnity3D/Workshop_ScratchToUnityXR.md

 - Learn to adapt the design of the game created earlier to work on devices that don't own features of others.
 - Learn about existing toolboxes: ToolKit vs MRTK vs VRTK vs native toolkit... vs buyable tools
 - Learn about what you will be expected to produce for publication on the store if you choose multiple platforms.
-  - Learn to publish on Itch.io, SideQuest, and Google Play.
+  - Pratice by learning how to publish on Itch.io, SideQuest, and Google Play.

 ### Spatial Computing, CPU & GPU:
 - Learn the use of GPU to manage the mesh given by Vision pro, AR camera, and Quest 3